OpenTTD/website/_posts/2024-02-17-social-integration.md

 In that same month a first draft was created ... and it took until now to make that a reality.

 We have been asked many times over these three years why we didn't integrate with Steam yet; why it is taking this long.
-So in this blog post we will shed some light on what was needed for this to happen.
+So in this blog post, we will shed some light on what was needed for this to happen.
 Answering the question: why does it take so long?

 Let's delve in!